yexia553/cmdllm/README.md

 kube-public       Active   45d
 kube-system       Active   45d
 -----------------------------------------------------
-kubectl> 查看 default 命名空间中的所有 pod
-Processing your query...
+kubectl> Show all pods in the default namespace Processing your query...

 Suggested command: